UmezawaShino/UmezawaShino/README.md

 ## 👋 A little about me

 I'm Yasin, an aspiring developer interested in programming and bringing apps to life.
-Right now, I'm learning Java!
+Right now, I'm learning [Java]!

 ## 🌱 What I'm focused on